open-edge-insights/ts-telegraf/README.md

 	```
 please refer [tools/mqtt-publisher/README.md](../tools/mqtt-publisher/README.md)

-## Enabling EIS message bus input plugin in Telegraf
+## Enabling EII message bus input plugin in Telegraf

 **Purpose**
-Receiving the data from EIS message bus and storing it into influx db, at scale.
+Receiving the data from EII message bus and storing it into influx db, at scale.

 **Overview**

 The plugin subscribes to configured topic / topic prefixes.
 Plugin has component
-called subscriber which receives the data from eis message bus.
+called subscriber which receives the data from eii message bus.
 After receiving the data, depending on configuration, the plugin process
 the data, either synchronously or asynchronously.
-- In synchronous processing, the receiver thread (thread which receives the data from EIS message bus) is also resposible for the processing of the data (json parsing).
-After processing the previous data only, the receiver thread process next data available on the EIS message bus.
+- In synchronous processing, the receiver thread (thread which receives the data from EII message bus) is also resposible for the processing of the data (json parsing).
+After processing the previous data only, the receiver thread process next data available on the EII message bus.
 - In asynchronous processing the  receiver thread  receives the data and put it into the queue.
 There will be pool of threads which will be dequeing the data from the queue and processing it.

 **Guidelines for choosing the data processing options are**